TyTY-yi/anonymous-cikm-artifact/README.md

-This repository provides the anonymous implementation and reproducibility materials for **Psy-GRAG**, an evidence-based subgraph-augmented reasoning framework for mental health attribution classification.
+This repository provides the anonymous implementation and reproducibility materials for **Psy-GRAG**.

-Psy-GRAG constructs task-specific heterogeneous knowledge graphs, optimizes graph edge weights through supervised training, retrieves input-adaptive evidence subgraphs, and uses the resulting structured evidence to support LLM-assisted classification.

 ---